Dr. A. E. Pacheco: A Presentation

 My field of expertise is in Humanistic Behavioral Clinical Psychology, with specialization in human behavior and interaction, assessment and psychotherapy, and institutional consultation.

 I am a senior clinical psychologist specialized in behavior therapy, behavioral medicine, and executive health and coaching, dedicated to helping people function and feel better by providing them with individual and family psychotherapy.
 I also work with persons of both sexes presenting sexual disorders, and with all couples in their interaction and intimacy problems.
-In addition, I have specialized in performing individualized clinical and forensic assessments of children, youth, and adults.
+In addition, I have specialized in performing individualized clinical assessments of children, youth, and adults.

 Throughout my professional career as a specialist in human behavior and change with over four decades of professional clinical and administrative institutional experience, I have upheld the goal of enriching the care, enhancing the knowledge, and enlightening the minds of the people under my care, while advocating for them and helping to realize their maximum physical, psychosocial, and spiritual well-being.
 I believe in the need to achieve relevant accomplishments that constitute solutions and that benefit in a significant manner the well-being of people, their families, and their communities.
 My goal is to continue developing professionally as I help others Learn to Live Better ®.